certeu/morio/docs/docs/guides/contributors/docs/readme.md

 We assume you have git, and NodeJS installed.
 </Note>

-To run a local instance of the documentation site -- higly recommended if you're looking to make non-trivial changes to the documentation -- you can follow these steps:
+To run a local instance of the documentation site -- highly recommended if you're looking to make non-trivial changes to the documentation -- you can follow these steps: